We will be supporting the same two great local initiatives;

-Two years ago, Vance and Vanessa‘s 5 and 6 year old asked if they could feed those in need on Christmas Day.
+Three years ago, Vance and Vanessa‘s 5 and 6 year old asked if they could feed those in need on Christmas Day.

 They asked around and couldn’t find anything in their local suburb Chelsea; so they decided to start an initiative within their community.

 Local community families in conjunction with St Joseph’s Parish & School, Chelsea Community Church of Christ, Uniting Church of Australia (Chelsea) and St Vincent de Paul are joining together to run a Community Christmas Lunch on Christmas Day.

 ‘The idea is to create a place of belonging where people who don’t have anywhere to go or cannot afford a Christmas meal, can get together to enjoy a hot meal, dessert, music and most importantly a sense of community,’ mum Vanessa Curry said.

 ‘The lunch is about getting families together, encouraging a community spirit and reaching out to those who may be in need.’
 Vanessa explained.
 The volunteers would like the lunch to be a free event and need help to make that happen.
 They welcome anyone who would like to be personally involved in making this a fantastic community event.

 If you cannot help in person but would still like to contribute, you can make a financial donation to help sponsor meals or a table.
 Volunteers are required for: Hall Decorations, Food Preparation, Shuttle Bus, Car Park Attendants, Food Waiting Staff, Drinks Waiting Staff, Welcome Team, Kid’s Room, Wash up Crew.